-A person may be listed as the Principal Investigator (PI) on only one Challenge application, but individuals may be listed as collaborators on multiple applications.
+A person may be listed as the principal investigator (PI) on only one Network Challenge application, but individuals may be listed as collaborators on multiple applications.

-Projects that are a partnership between two or more universities should submit one single application.
-Projects should explain the nature of the partnership including the division of labor and funds in the proposal.
+Projects that are a partnership between two or more universities should submit one single application from the lead institution.
+Projects should explain the nature of the partnership, including the division of labor and funds in the proposal.